nullobject/fkit/README.md

 ```

 The [`fkit.fn`](http://nullobject.github.io/fkit/module-fn.html) module
-provides curried versions for many of the standard JavaScript functions.
-Using
+provides curried versions for many of the standard JavaScript functions and
-the `fkit.fn.add` function (which is the curried version of the `+` operator)
+operators.
+Using the `fkit.fn.add` function (which is the curried version of
-the above code can be rewritten as:
+the `+` operator) the above code can be rewritten as:

 ```js
 fkit.fn.add(1)(2);